rwieruch/favesound-redux/README.md

 4. npm start
 5. npm test

+## Contribute

+Feel free to contribute to that project!

+Looking forward whether someone is able to wrap it into an electron app or extend it by react native.

 ## Future

 I want to provide an amazing experience for artists to find new music with the help of their own profile and surroundings like followers, followings etc. This is just the beginning :)